Furniture Tip Over Accidents Highlight Dangerous Furniture Defects

 Manufacturers and distributors urge consumers to make sure these beds close properly, and to avoid over-stuffing it with extra pillows and blankets.
 Too much stuffing can push against the wall and fold down under its own weight.
 A built-in lock is recommended.

-More recently, the CPSC issued a recall for a Murphy bed kit used to secure the wooden wall enclosures to the wall studs because the kit does not provide sufficient bracing support, posing serious tip-over and entrapment hazards.
+More recently, the CPSC issued a recall for a Murphy bed kit used to secure the wooden wall enclosures to the wall studs because the kit does not provide sufficient bracing support, posing serious tip-over and Entrapment Risk.
 There have been five reports of the wooden wall enclosure falling from the wall, including one report of injury.

 If you or a loved one has suffered an injury due to furniture defects, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions.